 Metropolitan and Municipal Assembly category

-Effutu Municipal Assembly – 2nd winner, £225,000 for their innovative partnership with the private sector and other parts of the Government of Ghana institutions, including the local prison service who is using biogas.
-They demonstrated a highly committed management team.
+Effutu Municipal Assembly – 2nd winner, £225,000 for innovative partnership with the private sector and governmental institutions, including the local prison service who is using biogas.
+Among the Assembly’s innovations is the use of the condominial system for biogas extraction.
+It is the first time that this technology is being applied to gas extraction for use by households and institutions.

 District Assembly Category